 The schedule queue contains an active and a waiting schedule.
-Both are linked lists on disk which contain those jobs awaiting execution but for which no memory resources have yet been allocated.
-The control language processor identifies a request for a job to be executed.
-It builds a log entry (see "LOGGING INFORMATION") for that job and links it by priority and time of request to other jobs waiting to be initialized.
-See "CONTROL PROCESSOR" for exact specifications.
-The active LANGUAGE schedule lists those jobs that are ready to run.
-The waiting schedule contains those jobs whose initialization must await the occurrence of some event (i.e., the termination of another job or operator control message).
-When the event happens, the job is transferred from the waiting schedule to the active schedule, where the NCP will find it.
+Both are linked lists on disk which contain those jobs awaiting execution but for which no memory resources have yet been The control language processor identifies a request allocated. for a job to be executed.
+It builds a log ertry (see "LOGGING INFORMATION") for that job and links it by priority and time of request to other jobs waiting to be initialized.
+See "CONTROL LANGUAGE PROCESSOR" for exact specifications.
+LANGUAGE FRUCESSURT for exact specifications.
+The active schedule lists those jobs that are ready to run.
+The waiting The active schedule contains those jobs whose initialization must await the occurrence of some event (i.e., the termination of another job or operator control message).
+When the event happens, the job is transferred from the waiting schedule to the active schedule, where the MCP will find it.